ccuser44/Octagon/docs/Server/PlayerProfile.md

 PlayerProfile.DetectionMaid : Maid
 ```

-A reference to a maid object, used for cleaning up signals regarding non physics detections.
+A reference to a maid object, used for cleaning up signals / connections regarding non physics detections.
+This maid object is cleaned up every time the player respawns.

 ### `PlayerProfile.PhysicsDetectionFlagsHistory`